 Survey reveals that 2 in 3 young adults don’t know who America declared its independence from in 1776!

-NEW YORK — Independence Day may be synonymous with summer, but a new survey finds many Americans should go back to school!
+NEW YORK — Independence Day may be synonymous with summer, but one survey found many Americans should go back to school!
 It turns out one in three people don’t know how to spell “independence” — and even fewer know why Americans celebrate on the Fourth of July!

 The most common way people misspell this important word in the American lexicon is by using an “a” — spelling it “independance.”